microsoft/fhir-starter/README.md

 ## Tracking Changes & Updates
-We continue to monitor questions, feature requests and of course, bugs/issues.
+We continue to monitor questions, feature requests, and of course, bugs/issues.
 You can review the issues list [here](https://github.com/microsoft/fhir-starter/issues).

-If you are interested in receiving notifications when we publish updates then please follow this repo.
+If you are interested in receiving notifications when we publish updates then please click the `Watch` button (top right) to follow this repo.

 ## Resources
 Below are some references that might be useful for the reader.